 Gay couples can work with our donor egg program and use an anonymous egg donor.
 Egg donor programs screen all potential egg donors to make sure that each donor is physically and mentally healthy and willing to follow through on their commitment to donate.
 Although this form of egg donation is anonymous, couples can access information about each donor’s appearance, education, health and interests.

 Another option for gay couples is asking a family member or friend to serve as their egg donor.
 Many couples like this option because they already know the mother of their future child.
 However, with this option, the couple is responsible for interviewing and screening the egg donor.
 We are also required to follow industry regulations regarding screening.

 If a couple selects an egg donor for a fresh cycle, the next steps are ovarian stimulation, egg retrieval, fertilization and testing of the embryos.

-- Dr Anderson will prescribe fertility medications to the egg donor in order to stimulate egg production in her ovaries.
+- Your doctor will prescribe fertility medications to the egg donor in order to stimulate egg production in her ovaries.
 He will then carefully monitor the egg donor and he will retrieve the eggs when they are mature.

 Before choosing egg donation, couples should consider the related financial and legal issues